dd-consulting/About_Sam_GU/README.md

 ## Invited Talks

+> Topics and durations are customizable for your needs.

 > Showcase any guest lectures, keynotes, or webinars you have delivered.

-`Talks: Showcase any guest lectures, keynotes, or webinars you have delivered.`

-`<Talks: Showcase any guest lectures, keynotes, or webinars you have delivered.>`

-`[Talks: Showcase any guest lectures, keynotes, or webinars you have delivered.]`

-[Talks: Showcase any guest lectures, keynotes, or webinars you have delivered.]

-`Talks: Showcase any guest lectures, keynotes, or webinars you have delivered.`
+`Showcase any guest lectures, keynotes, or webinars you have delivered.`

 | Talk Title                                                    | Year Month | Location   | Organization                          | Tags / Topics                                                                                                                                                                    | Preview                                                                                              |
 |---------------------------------------------------------------|------------|------------|---------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------|